krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

 callback: () => {
     1. get tickets from tickets entity which status="CREATED" and assignee=null
     2. if record found, then get forst record, take ticket_id and call the assign_ticket function by passing ticket_id
-    3. if no record found, then
+    3. if no record found, then return;
 }

 Function: close_ticket